 Who wants artists?

-a‑n’s (2011) that analyses openly offered work to artists in the calendar year of 2010 compares the main employer categories in 2009 and 2010.
+a‑n’s 2011 analysis of openly offered work to artists in the 2010 calendar year compares main employer categories in 2009 and 2010.

-Note how important the HE sector has continued to be in employment terms.
+Note the importance of the HE sector in employment terms.
 In the Gulbenkian study in 1977 “second careers including teaching provided the main source of subsidy for the practice of art”.
 And arts organisations nowadays — just as they did in that past period — play a much more minor role in financially providing for artists’ livelihoods and career development.

-In 2011 Mo Throp is quoted as telling students and parents that: “1% making a living from being a fine artist.”
-So with the increase in student fees and greater role of parents in the decisions about their offspring’s education choices result in fewer students going on art (and fine art) courses?
-Could the current proposition that there are ‘too many artists’ be superseded in the future by ‘not enough artists’ (to make a vibrant critical mass)?
-Note too that this year, UK art colleges saw a 27% drop in applications.
+In 2011 art educator Mo Throp asserted that “1% [of artists] are making a living from being a fine artist.”
+So will fewer students be going on art (and fine art) courses in future due to the increase in student fees and greater role of parents in the decisions about their offspring’s education choices?
+Note too that UK art colleges have seen a 27% drop in applications.
+Could the proposition that there are ‘too many artists’ be superseded in future by ‘not enough artists’ to form the necessary vibrant critical mass?

-I have discovered in the course of researching this paper that only 10 – 20 playwrights are making a living from their work nowadays and commissions for contemporary composers are far and few between.
-Some of those in the high echelons of the visual arts world have voiced approval for the creation of a ‘Top 20’ artists listing as this would clarify the art market and make it all much easier to deal with.
+In the course of researching this paper, I discovered that only 10 – 20 playwrights nowadays are making a living from their work nowadays and commissions for contemporary composers are far and few between.
+Some in the high echelons of the visual arts world have voiced approval for the creation of a ‘Top 20’ artists listing as this would clarify the art market and make it all much easier for the sector to deal with.
+So rather than being central in culture, is there only room for a chosen few artists?

 Being an artist

-The more of a portfolio worker you are, the less you earn concludes Creative Graduates: Creative Futures in 2008: “48% of graduates in work were engaged in multiple activities or portfolio working…. combining paid employment with self-employment… 30% combined two activities, 13% had three, and 5% combined four different types of work.
+The Creative Graduates: Creative Futures study in 2008 concluded that the more of a portfolio worker you are, the less you earn: “48% of graduates in work were engaged in multiple activities or portfolio working…. combining paid employment with self-employment… 30% combined two activities, 13% had three, and 5% combined four different types of work.
 This pattern does not change significantly over time, even when graduates are four, five or six years into their careers.”

-Hayley Harrison said in her blog “I’ve always felt shame knowing I will always make art regardless of how much £s I do/don’t make.
+Writing in her blog, artist Hayley Harrison said “I’ve always felt shame knowing I will always make art regardless of how much £s I do/don’t make.
 It’s refreshing to hear others admit that too.
 It’s especially difficult to explain to someone [outside the arts].
-I feel, they feel I am an idiot.
+I feel, they think I’m an idiot.
 What?
-You will work for nothing?”
+You’ll work for nothing?”

-Note that back in 1997, researchers for found that “Money is not the driving force behind making work.
+Note that back in 1997, researchers concluded that “Money is not the driving force behind making work.
 What is most important to artists is making work that they are personally happy with.
-This suggests that artists experience non-pecuniary or psychic income from continuing their practice.
+This suggests that artists experience non-pecuniary or psychic income from continuing their practice.”

-I was listening in recently to a twitter debate on #artinacoldclimate in which one speaker asserted that “businesses were now learning from art”.
+In a twitter debate, one speaker asserted that “businesses were now learning from art”.
 But surely it isn’t just artists who have the ability to be creative, innovative, risky and experimental?
 People who are trained as artists can segue into other professions and environments – some of the ‘too many’ usefully take their art thinking and apply it to business, management, social change in other ways.
-It may be then that such options for artists are not well enough charted (although surely the greater requirement to show employability and enterprise within art and design courses will remedy this omission?)
+It may be then that such options for artists are not well enough charted, although perhaps the greater requirement to show employability and enterprise within art and design courses will remedy this ?

-In my mind, the issue for the future is not whether there are too many artists but whether sufficient levels of investment – from a wide range of sources and perspectives — can be found to support the ‘blue skies’, the things they do that raise the game and expectations of practitioners, that put fashion and instant gratification into perspective.
-I believe that it is the publicly-funded arts institutions that will fail to navigate the 21st Century whilst the ‘too many artists’ will secure our ability to do so.
+A key issue for the future is whether sufficient levels of investment – from a wide range of sources and perspectives – can be found to support the ‘blue skies’, the things artists do that raise the game and expectations of other practitioners, that put fashion and instant gratification into perspective.
+I believe that it is the publicly-funded arts institutions that will fail to navigate the uncertainties of the 21st Century whilst the ‘too many artists’ will secure our ability to do so.

-This paper which was commissioned by MarketProject for the seminar ‘Too many artists?’ held on 9 November 2011, has been extended and adapted for online publication.
+Commissioned by MarketProject for the seminar ‘Too many artists?’ held on 9 November 2011, this paper was extended and adapted for online publication.

 Bibliography